Shiyud25/wangkinga.github.io/README.md

    - Helped us gain a basic understanding of machine learning.
    - Lab classes guided us to start using Jupyter Notebook.
 4. [ChatGPT](https://chat.openai.com/)
-   - Help us understand the code.
+   - Help us to understand the code
    - Help us debug code when it's not working properly.